BradHillier/Morning-Meeting-Generator/README.md

 a call is made to timetree's API "upcoming events" endpoint to gather the current days bookings
 ### Python-docx
-dynamically creates the docx file after gathering all the required data from various sources
+dynamically creates a microsoft word document after gathering all the required data from various sources